 Wristbands and Nametags—Attendees registered for the full conference will wear green wristbands.
 Attendees registered for the vendor hall only will wear yellow wristbands.
 Speakers, NCHE officers and the conference team will wear green name tags.
 Vendors wear yellow name tags.

-Tickets for Individual Events—If you are not registered for the full conference and would like to attend a workshop session, keynote, teen and alumni dance, teen and alumni games social, talent showcase, you can buy a ticket for $5 each to attend these.
+Tickets for Individual Events—If you are not registered for the full conference and would like to attend a workshop session, keynote, teen and alumni games social, the Coins concert and the family games, you can buy a ticket for $5 each to attend these.
 Purchase tickets at the registration table and then give them to a door monitor.

-Conference Workshops—Conference workshops are talks by speakers who have been invited to participate in our conference.
+Conference Workshops—Conference workshops are given by speakers who have been invited to participate in our conference.
 The topics are usually inspirational or instructional about homeschooling and family.
-Admission requires full conference registration or a $5 ticket.
+Those with full conference registration or a $5 ticket may attend.

 Keynotes—There are 3 keynotes, Thursday 7:30 p.m., Friday 9:00 a.m., and Saturday 9:00 a.m. in Salem Ballroom.
-A keynote session begins with a 30 minute period of general business and then a keynote address by one of our featured speakers.
-Admission requires full conference registration or a $5 ticket.
+A keynote session begins with a 30 minute period of general business before the keynote address by one of our featured speakers.
+Those with full conference registration or a $5 ticket may attend.

 Children’s Program—The children’s program is provided by Giant Cow Ministries and available to conference attendees for an additional fee.
-Children should be preregistered in order to attend.
+Families register directly with Giant Cow Ministries.
+Children need to be registered for the conference in order to attend.
 Onsite registration will be taken if there is room.
 It is located in the Hearn Ballroom in the Marriott.
 It is open to children ages 3-11.

 Mentoring—Experienced homeschoolers will be waiting to answer your homeschooling questions.
 The mentor table will be just outside the vendor hall by the main doors.
 The mentor table hours are 1:15-6:45 p.m. on Thursday, 9:15 a.m.-6:15 p.m. on Friday, and 9:15 a.m.-3:15 p.m. on Saturday.

-Regional Gatherings—A time to meet others from your NCHE region will be scattered throughout the conference between workshop sessions.
+Regional Gatherings—A time to meet others from your NCHE region will be scheduled between workshop sessions.
 Find your region in the map and the time and room for your regional meeting in the general schedule and plan to attend the meeting for your region.
 Here is the link for the regional map https://www.nche.com/community/regions/.

-Special Gatherings—These will be opportunities to gather with others who are in these special circumstances of homeschoolers.
-These gatherings will be scheduled between the workshops.
-The special gatherings for this year will include: Military, special needs, single parents, new homeschoolers, parents of preschoolers, parents of gifted children, homeschooling with a home business, adoptive parents, and homeschooling with a chronic illness.
+Special Gatherings—These gatherings, scheduled between the workshops, are opportunities to gather with others who are in the same special circumstance.
+The special gatherings this year are: Military, special needs, single parents, new homeschoolers, parents of preschoolers, parents of gifted children, homeschooling with a home business, adoptive parents, homeschooling with a chronic illness, and multi-cultural homeschoolers.
+The general schedule will show the time and room for each gathering.
 Just drop in and meet others!

 Leaders’ Luncheon and Workshop—NCHE hosts a special luncheon just for our homeschool leaders on Thursday 12:00-1:00 p.m. in the Pavilion.
 Preregistration is required.
 Registration for the luncheon does not include conference registration.
 A leaders’ workshop is from 1:15-2:15 p.m. in the Gaines Ballroom.
 This workshop is open to all.

-College Fair—This is an opportunity for students to meet and talk with college recruiters who are interested in homeschooled students.
-This will be 10:00 a.m.-3:00 p.m. on Friday and is located on the Garden Terrace on the second floor of the Embassy Suites.
+College Fair—Students have the opportunity to meet and talk with college recruiters.
+The fair will be 10:00 a.m.-3:00 p.m., Friday and on the Garden Terrace, second floor of the Embassy Suites.

 Vendor Hall Drawings—There will be 2 drawings on Saturday afternoon.